-He said: “As a coach, you are constantly learning and updating your skills base to be able to give the best sessions and knowledge to your swimmers.
+He said: “As a coach you are constantly learning and updating your skills base to be able to give the best sessions and knowledge to your swimmers.

 His first promotion, to junior competitive development lead coach, came after just a year.
 In 2017 he became regional squad assistant coach, moving up to regional squad lead coach last year.

-Within a team of six coaches, he gained valuable experience last year working as a skills coach at a number of South East Region development camps for 12-year-olds.
+Within a team of six he gained valuable experience last year working as a skills coach at a number of South East Region development camps for 12-year-olds.

 “As a lead coach I hold regular meetings and presentations with my squad,” he said.
-“I feel it is important to be communicating the correct values to the swimmers and to ensure all my session plans and deliveries can be linked back to both my values and the club’s.
+“I feel it is important to be communicating the correct values to the swimmers and to ensure all my session plans and deliveries can be linked back to both my values and the clubs.

 “Allowing the swimmers to grow into the best athletes and people they can be, this would be an important part of the delivery of the development workshops.”